kedi1991/project01/README.md

 A restaurant with all the Ugandan food you miss!
 Visit our [website](https://kedi1991.github.io/project01/) and check out our amazing dishes at good rates.

 <h2>1.
 Purpose of the project</h2>

 Project aims to sell Ugandan dishes to the people of Alicante, Spain while spreading the culture of the Ugandan people.
 With this, there will be an indirect boost in tourism by those who would like to visit Uganda and have an experience.

 <h2>2.
 User stories</h2>

+This site was designed to enable the users;
+- make a choice of foods from the restaurant.
+- access all pages easily even with poor internet connectivity.
+- easily find contact information and social media pages of Kedi's restaurant on facebook, twitter, instagram and youtube.
+- see the design of the restaurant on the homepage/ welcome screen.
+- navigate through all kinds of foods that have been categorized with simplicity using the main image navigation bar.
+- find their way to any page using constantly available links to all pages wherever they are.
+- view all features of the website by carefully selecting colors, pictures, fonts and styles that will not obstract the view of the users while they navigate the site.
+- report any disatisfaction with service to the owners of the restaurant using an easily accessible form in the header
+- make requests through a contct form and schedule one-on-one engagements.

 <h2>3.
 Features</h2>